 Any members of our community who fear they could be affected by the new ban should contact the Immigrant Defense Initiative, established by the NYU School of Law in partnership with the law firm Wilmer Hale, which can provide confidential advice and legal representation.

-I also want to remind any members of our community who currently maintain DACA status, but whose status expires between now and March 5, 2018, to file renewals as soon as possible, and no later than October 5, 2017, which is the last day the government will accept renewal applications.
+I also want to remind any members of our community who currently maintain DACA status, but whose status expires between now and March 5, 2018, to file renewals as soon as possible….
 Anyone with questions is also encouraged to contact the Immigrant Defense Initiative.
 Please consult this NYU web page for additional information.”